GMOD/Apollo/docs/Data_loading.md

 ### Disable draggable

-Web Apollo has a number of specific track config parameters
+Apollo has a number of specific track config parameters

 ```
 overrideDraggable (boolean)